 5Take the temperature-

-Data center management
+Data center cooling

 Metrics tools that examine energy efficiency provide broad measurements that are helpful for enterprises that want to minimize energy use.
 Continue Reading